 Integrated multi-media placements always make for a stronger campaign. but integration even within your digital tactics is still important.
 And sometimes that means making sure that you have tactics that simply help to build top of mind awareness so that when the direct response ad comes along the chances of your target audience clicking are much higher.

-So when you start planning your next campaign, which we know will be a direct response one, we suggest trying to be open to the value of brand awareness tactics within that campaign.
+So when you start planning your next campaign, which we know will be a lead generation one, we suggest trying to be open to the value of brand awareness tactics within that campaign.